 Did the world end on the season finale of The 100?
 For Clarke Griffin it kind of sorta did.

-Summertime is almost here and season finales makes this difficult to deal with.
+Summertime is almost here and season finales make this difficult to deal with.
 CW’s The 100 is most definitely in my top 3 favorite shows.
 I’ve read the books and watched seasons of the show at least twice.
 If you don’t know what The 100 is… uh get your life!
 The series follows the trials and tribulations of 100 juvenile prisoners who are sent to Earth to see if it’s survivable after a nuclear war years ago.
 Prior to their journey they lived in space station and were incarcerated for crimes ranging from theft to just being born (because you’re only allowed to have one child on the Ark).

 Season one followed them as they adjusted to Earth and hit them with the realization that they were not the only dwellers on the planet.
-Season two they faced Mountain Men who wanted to harvest their blood so they can survive outside their bunker.
+Season two they faced Mountain Men who wanted to harvest their blood so they could survive outside their bunker.
 Season three they fought with the politics of the different clans and an artificial intelligence taking over people’s brains.